brown9804/Text-Compression-Decompression/Python/README.md

 3. **reemplazo.py:** This script performs the replacement operation based on the frequency of words.
 4. **tabulacion_cambios.py:** This script creates a table of replacements in a separate file.
 5. **leer_tabulacion_cambios.py:** This script reads the table of replacements.

-## Usage

-To run the scripts, navigate to the folder containing the scripts through your console or terminal.
-Once you're in the correct directory, type the following commands in the console or terminal: